neondrifter/BlockAlbumArt/README.md

 Prerequisites:
 - Download AdGuard onto whatever device you use Spotify on. https://adguard.com/en/welcome.html
-- Download the SpotifyBlock file provided above as a .txt file onto your device.
+- Download the SpotifyBlock file provided above as a .txt file onto any device you use Spotify on.
 Remember where you save the file.

 STEPS:
 1. Open and set up AdGuard on your device.
 No need to subscribe to premium for our purposes.